-For more information on Give It Don’t Bin It and to find your nearest BHF Collection Bank visit:
+For more information and to find your nearest BHF Collection Bank visit Give It Don’t Bin it.

 Food glorious food!

 If you find you have unopened, non-perishable food in your kitchen cupboards that you won’t be taking with you, you can recycle those too!
-Take them to the nearest University Hall Reception or Manchester Student Homes and they will be donated to Manchester Central Foodbank.
+Take them to the nearest University Hall Reception and they will be donated to Manchester Central Foodbank.

-Manchester Central Foodbank is opposite the Students’ Union (located in Manchester Universities’ Catholic Student Chaplaincy), so you can always drop things in there if that’s easier.
+Manchester Central Foodbank is opposite the Students’ Union (located in Manchester Universities’ Catholic Student Chaplaincy), so you can always drop things in there too.

 And if there is anything left…